On Arrival

 Warm Welcome

-If you're staying in a Homestay, you will receive a warm and friendly welcome to make you feel right at home.
+If you're staying in Homestay, you will receive a warm and friendly welcome to make you feel right at home.
 Your homestay will be able to show you the nearest bus/train stop or directions for walking/riding to school.

-First Week
+First week

-Orientation commences at 8:00am on your first day.
+Orientation commences at 9:00am on your first day.
 Please bring your passport, a pen and paper.
 Throughout the day you will complete your English Placement Test, we'll take your photo for your ID card, you'll receive your Student Handbook, we'll show you around the city and BROWNS Campus.

 Read more about our Orientation Day.